gradle/native-platform/readme.md

 * Version each native interface separately.
 * String names for errno values.
 * Split into multiple projects.
-* Test on IBM JVM.
 * Convert to c.
 * Thread safety.
 * Improve error message when unsupported capability is used.
 * Initial release.
 * Use fully decomposed form for unicode file names on hfs+ filesystems.
-* Handle string encoding for file system details
+* Handle string encoding for file system details.
-* Handle string encoding for system info
+* Handle string encoding for system info.

 ### Ideas